AdrienPlacais/Simulia_Multipactor_lib/docs/manual/introduction.rst

 Introduction
 ============
 This library is a set of tool to treat results from CST and SPARK3D.
-All illustrations shown below are produced with the scripts from the :doc:`examples` section.
+All illustrations shown below are produced with the scripts from the Jupyter notebook examples.

 Compute exponential growth factors